sgravrock/css-url-embed/README.md

 The base directory for URLs.
 Can be absolute or relative to the directory of your `Gruntfile.js`.

-#### failOnMissingUrl

-Type: `Boolean`

-Default: `true`

-Will the script terminate if the file referenced by the URL is missing.

-When set to `false` a warning will be produced for each missing file or.

 #### inclusive

 Type: `Boolean`